 The Final Design Review was the opportunity to demonstrate the quality and thoroughness of the work performed during the design phase.
 Representatives from the ITER Organization, Air Liquide advanced Technologies, the European Domestic Agency, and ITER India reviewed all aspects of the design from process calculations and equipment selection to 3D models.

 The LHe plants will rely on a total of 18 large oil screw compressors that will be manufactured in Japan, 12 cryogenics turbo-expanders from France, and high efficiency aluminium brazed heat exchangers (France).
 The cold key components, including the turbo-expanders and the brazed aluminium heat exchangers, are housed in "cold boxes"—large vacuum vessels that will provide the insulation required for operation.
-Each 4.2 x 21 metre cold box will weigh about 135 tons once all internal components are integrated.
+Each 4.2 x 21 metre cold box will weigh about 135 tonnes once all internal components are integrated.
 The three cold boxes will be assembled at the Air Liquide Advanced Technologies workshop in France.

 Story developed with the collaboration of Frederic Andrieu, project director at Air Liquide advanced Technologies (ALaT).